 Pickling is extremely popular in the USA - and more and more people here are getting a taste for it (in the truest sense of the word)!
-The trend is clearly moving towards do-it-yourself - in the style of a romantic country house life.
+The trend is clearly moving towards Do-it-yourself - in the style of a romantic country house life.
 Just think of all the colorful, crisp vegetables that have just been harvested.
-To give the vegetables a special taste - and to make them last longer - they just have to be pickled.
-You want to know how you can How to pickle vegetables properly so that you can enjoy them at a later date?
+To give the vegetables a special flavor - and to make them last longer - they only need to be pickled.
+You want to know how to How to pickle vegetables properly so that you can enjoy them at a later date?
 We will show you how Pickling functions!

 The Story of the Pickling

-Before we look at the pickling vegetables in detail, we would like to briefly look at the Past travel and clarify where the pickling actually comes from.
-The word "Pickle" actually comes from the Dutch word “pekel” or the North German word “pókel”, which means something like “salt” or “brine”.
+Before we look at the Pickling vegetables in detail, we would like to briefly look at the Past travel and clarify where the pickling actually comes from.
+The word “Pickle” actually comes from the Dutch word "pekel" or the North German word "pókel", which means "salt" or "brine".
 Both are used in pickling important components .
 The vegetables are pickled in a salty brine or in an acidic solution (usually vinegar) with various spices.
 In the salty or acidic environment no unhealthy bacteria can survive, so the pickled vegetables remain longer lasting .
-Historically, pickling was a Need to provide food for sailors and travelers In addition, the pickled vegetables supplied families in colder months with food.
-The pickling of cucumbers began approximately 4,000 years ago in India .
-This made it possible to preserve food, which was a great advantage, especially on long sea voyages.
-Today, pickled foods are mostly used for their spicy taste This can be changed depending on the addition of different herbs or spices.
+Historically, pickling was a Need to provide food for Sailors and travelers In addition, the pickled vegetables supplied families in colder months with food.
+Pickling cucumbers began approximately 4,000 years ago in India .
+This made it possible to preserve food, which was a great advantage, especially during long sea voyages.
+Today, pickled foods are mostly consumed for their spicy taste This can be varied depending on the addition of different herbs or spices.

 Pickling – how does pickling vegetables work?

-Food can be preserved longer because the acid in the vinegar preservative Particularly firm vegetables (more information on this in the next point) are particularly suitable for this.
-The acid contained in the vinegar prevents bacteria and microorganisms growth, so that the pickled vegetables last longer.
-According to the Federal Center for Nutrition, harmful bacteria are killed at an acid concentration of 2% to 9% However, this high concentration is not enough for our taste much too sour .
-For this reason, Salt and Sugar (alternatively, a little honey will do) is added.
-These equalize the high acidity something and at the same time act preservative .
+Food can be preserved for longer because the acid in the vinegar preservative Firm vegetables (more information on this in the next section) are particularly suitable for this purpose.
+The acid contained in the vinegar prevents Bacteria and microorganisms growth, so that the pickled vegetables last longer.
+According to the Federal Center for Nutrition, harmful bacteria are inhibited at an acid concentration of 2% to 9% However, this high concentration is not enough for our taste much too acidic .
+For this reason, it is usually Salt and Sugar (alternatively, some honey will do) are added.
+These resemble the high acidity something and at the same time Preservative .
 The vegetables to be pickled should be cooked or dried – this also extends the shelf life.
 The pickled vegetables are best stored in a dark, dry place .
-That is roughly two weeks You can of course also store the pickled food in the refrigerator – this can extend the shelf life (if pre-cooked and depending on the vinegar content) by several months.
-Already opened jars should within a few days be used up.
+That's about it two weeks You can also store the pickled foods in the refrigerator – this can extend their shelf life by several months (if pre-cooked and depending on the vinegar content).
+Opened jars should be within a few days be used up.

-Before you start pickling, it is advisable to check whether the vegetables fresh and in one good condition Peel the vegetables you want to pickle if necessary and wash them thorough Then, depending on the recipe, the vegetables are blanched, boiled or sprinkled with salt raw so that the vegetables drained In the next step, put the vegetables in a airtight jar .
+Before you start pickling, it is advisable to check whether the vegetables fresh and in a good condition Peel the vegetables you want to pickle, if necessary, and wash them thorough Then, depending on the recipe, the vegetables are blanched, boiled or sprinkled with salt while raw, so that the vegetables drained In the next step, put the vegetables into a airtight preserving jar .
 We use the Ball Mason Jars – classic American.
-Please grab not on metal containers.
-The acid contained in the vinegar attacks the metal, causing harmful substances can pass into the pickled foods.
+Please reach not on metal containers.
+The acid contained in the vinegar attacks the metal, causing harmful substances can pass into the pickled food.

-To make the broth, bring vinegar and, if necessary, water to reduce the acidity, to a boil with various spices.
+To make the broth, bring vinegar and, if necessary, water to reduce the acidity, to a simmer with various spices.
 Classic spices for pickling include Pepper, cloves, coriander or mustard seeds .
-If you prefer something hotter or spicier, you can also use garlic or chili peppers Then pour the hot broth into the jar or Ball Mason Jar with the vegetables.
-Make sure that the vegetables that are to be pickled complete covered by the liquid.
-Let the glass cool down and then store it – hermetically sealed – in the refrigerator.
+If you prefer it a bit hotter or spicier, you can also Garlic or chili peppers Then pour the hot broth into the preserving jar or Ball Mason Jar with the vegetables.
+Make sure that the vegetables to be pickled complete covered by the brew.
+Let the jar cool down and then store it – hermetically sealed – in the refrigerator.

 Which vegetables can be pickled?

 When asked which vegetables are particularly good for pickling, there are actually There is no clear answer .
 In principle, almost any kind of vegetable can be pickled.
 However, it works particularly well with solid vegetables .
-These include zucchini, peppers, carrots, cucumbers, garlic, beetroot, pumpkin or radishes.
-But also tomatoes, peppers, jalapenos and even mushrooms – which do not fall under the category of vegetables – are excellent for pickling.
-Take a look at lecker.de or eat-this.org There you will find some recipes and inspirations for your own creations.
-You can also pickle onions wonderfully.
+These include zucchini, peppers, carrots, cucumbers, garlic, beetroot, pumpkin, or radishes.
+But also tomatoes, peppers, jalapenos, and even mushrooms – which do not fall under the category of vegetables – are excellent for pickling.
+Take a look at lecker.de or eat-this.org There you will find some recipes and Inspirations for your own creations.
+You can also pickle onions.
 Further down in the article you will find the personal favorite recipe by Sabine Ryan, which you absolutely should try!

 Preserving vegetables – how long do pickled vegetables last?

-How long pickled vegetables last depends on several factors On the one hand, the acidity of the vinegar used plays an important role.
-The higher this is, the longer the pickled vegetables will last.
+How long pickled vegetables last depends on several factors dependent.
+On the one hand, the Acidity of the vinegar used plays an important role.
+The higher this value, the longer the pickled vegetables will last.
 Another important point is the Jars and lids used for pickling.
-These should completely clean Ideally, you should clean them thoroughly beforehand with dishwashing detergent and rinse them with hot water.
-Alternatively, you can clean the jars or Ball Mason Jars in the dishwasher.
-If you wash the jars by hand, it is best to let the cleaned jars dry upside down on a clean tea towel.
-Ingredients such as honey, salt, sugar, vinegar or alcohol, which can be used when pickling the vegetables, also help to preserve the vegetables for longer and to Another important point that can extend the shelf life enormously is the Boiling the vegetables .
-Boiled vegetables can be kept for several months – provided you have used flawless vegetables and clean jars that can be sealed airtight.
-We would like to conclude with some "Don'ts" on the subject of pickling, things that should definitely be avoided:
+These should completely clean Ideally, you should clean them thoroughly beforehand with Dishwashing liquid and rinse them with hot water.
+Alternatively, you can also clean the preserving jars or Ball Mason Jars in the dishwasher.
+If you wash the jars by hand, it is best to let them dry upside down on a clean tea towel.
+Ingredients such as honey, salt, sugar, vinegar, or alcohol, which can be used when pickling vegetables, also help to preserve the vegetables longer and to Another important point that can extend the shelf life enormously is the Preserving the vegetables .
+Preserved vegetables can be stored for several months – provided you have used flawless vegetables and clean jars that can be sealed airtight.
+We would like to conclude with some Don'ts on the subject of pickling, i.e. things that should be avoided at all costs:

 - Using too little sugar: Sugar is a natural preservative and should therefore be used for pickling

-- Using damaged vegetables: Vegetables that are to be pickled should fresh and ripe – as soon as you discover damage or already rotting spots, you should stop pickling
+- Use damaged vegetables: Vegetables that are to be pickled should fresh and ripe be – as soon as you discover damage or already rotting spots, you should stop pickling

-- Dirty jars: Make sure that the jars clean and there are no food scraps or other contamination – these can greatly affect the shelf life
+- Dirty jars: Make sure that the preserving jars clean and there are no food scraps or other Contamination – these can greatly influence the shelf life

-- Too low a temperature when picking: As you know, heat kills germs and bacteria.
+- Too low a temperature during pickling: As you know, heat kills germs and bacteria.
 For this reason, the filling temperature should be at least 80 °C At lower temperatures, germs can enter the glass and spread and multiply despite the vacuum

-- Defective closures & lids: Make sure that the closures the mason jar or the Ball Mason Jars intact If the seal, which is stressed during each use, is porous, the jar will not be able to create a vacuum after canning
+- Defective closures & lids: Make sure that the Closures of the preserving jar or the Ball Mason Jars intact If the seal, which is subject to stress during every use, is porous, the jar will not be able to create a vacuum after canning

 Pickled vegetables - these are the benefits of pickling

-The so-called Pickling Not only does it preserve vegetables and make them more durable, it also gives them a spicy taste .
+The so-called Pickling not only preserves vegetables and makes them more durable, it also gives them a spicy taste .
 In addition, pickling vegetables relatively easy and also claims It takes very little time , so everyone can try it out.
 It is also nice that you decide for yourself can decide what goes into the jar and what doesn't.
-You decide which vegetables and spices you want to put in the jar.
-This brings us directly to the next point - the taste.
+You decide which vegetables and spices you want to add.
+This brings us directly to the next point – the taste.
 Pickled vegetables are simply delicious!
-You can also significantly affect how your pickles taste at the end of the day.
-Do you prefer classic or can it be a little sharper Try different spices until you find the one that suits your taste.
-One of the most important advantages – at least for us – is that you Saving Vegetable Scraps and thus reduce food waste a little.
+You can also significantly influence how your pickles taste at the end of the day.
+Do you prefer classic or can it be a little sharper Try different spices until you find the one that suits you best.
+One of the most important advantages – at least for us – is that you Save vegetable scraps and thus reduce food waste a little.

 Recipe idea: Red Pickled Onions by Sabine Ryan

-Speaking of onions – Sabine Ryan , Executive Director of American Heritage, who is herself a great passion for pickled vegetables, shares with us her closely guarded recipe the Red Pickled Onions.
+Speaking of onions – Sabine Ryan , Executive Director of American Heritage, who is herself a great passion for pickled vegetables, shares with us her closely guarded recipe of the red pickled onions.
 Curious?
-For the recipe you need the following ingredients:
+For the recipe you'll need the following ingredients:

 - a large red onion